JohnAlbin/sassy-test/README.md

   └── test_mymodule.scss
 ```

-With mocha, we can place call to `before()` in the root of any test file and it will be run once before all the other tests in all the test_*.js files.
+With mocha, we can place a call to `before()` in the root of any test file and it will be run once before all the other tests in every test_*.js file.
 We can also `require()` files and assign them to the `global` object to make them available to all test_*.js files.
 A file called helper.js can be used to set up our mocha global requires and `before()`:

 ```JavaScript
 'use strict';